 For another odd museum, you can check out Madame Tussauds at Icon Park.

-This wax museum has several different sections that feature the likes of movie stars, sports stars, superheroes, singers, and other figures from history.
+This wax museum is a great option for adventures at the park.
+There are several different sections that feature the likes of movie stars, sports stars, superheroes, singers, and other figures from history.

 5. Sea Life Orlando